 The Boxer Rebellion or Yihetuan Movement

 The Boxer Rebellion or Yihetuan Movement (1899 - 1901, 義和團運動) was an anti-foreign anti-imperialist uprising marked by proto-nationalism in northeastern China.
-The rebellion was largely a response to Christian missionary activity in China and was initially supported by the Qing Empress Dowager Cixi and her ministers.
-They distrusted the radical and unpredictable peasant movement but sympathized with the idea of driving foreign influence out of China.
-In June 1900, some 20,000 Boxers, convinced that their spiritual and martial prowess gave them immunity to foreign weapons, attacked the Chinese Christians and foreign nationals living in Beijing's Legation Quarter.
-Although terrible violence ensued, the Legation Quarter was able to mount a ragtag defense – which is outlined on this map.
+The rebellion was largely a response to Christian missionary activity in China.
+It was initially supported by the Qing Empress Dowager Cixi and her ministers, who distrusted the radical and unpredictable peasant movement but sympathized with their goal of driving foreign influence out of China.
+In June of 1900, some 20,000 Boxers, convinced that their spiritual and martial prowess gave them immunity to foreign weapons, attacked the Chinese Christians and foreign nationals living in Beijing's Legation Quarter.
+Although terrible violence ensued, the Legation Quarter was able to mount a ragtag defense - which is outlined on this map.
 Relief came about a month later in the form of the Eight-Nation Alliance China Relief Force, which, with an army of some 20,000, defeated the Boxers and occupied Beijing, as well as a number of other northern Chinese cities.
-The atrocities and looting that ensued, particularly at the hands of Russian and Japanese forces, are well documented and horrifying.
+The atrocities and looting that ensued, particularly at the hands of Russian and Japanese forces, are well-documented and horrifying.

 Publication History and Census

 This map was created by the French Service Géographique de l'Armée and published in 1900.
-Five examples are recorded in the OCLC.
-Institutional holdings include: Harvard, the University of Chicago, the University of Wisconsin – Milwaukee, the Bibliothèque nationale de France, and the Bibliothèque nationale et universitaire in Strasbourg, France.
+Five examples are recorded in the OCLC: Harvard, the University of Chicago, the University of Wisconsin-Milwaukee, the Bibliothèque Nationale de France, and the Bibliothèque Nationale et Universitaire in Strasbourg, France.

 Cartographer